Hung797/Hung797/README.md

 - 👋 Hi, I’m @Hung797
-- 👀 I’m interested in Playing video games
+- 👀 I’m interested in Playing video games.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning language and progaming languages.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m handsome/
-- 📫 How to reach me ...
+- 📫 Suyyy

 <!---
 Hung797/Hung797 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.